thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide.md

 _The **Name** can be anything you like!_

 6. At the **New Cloud Template** dialog, select the only available project from the **Project** search list.
-7. ENsure that the **Share only with this project** option is selected.
+7. Ensure that the **Share only with this project** option is selected.
 8. Click **CREATE**.

 Welcome to the Cloud Template Canvas!